ThrillStays

 On your first ski tour, expect the following:

-Morning: You start early (often 7-8 AM) to take advantage of stable morning snow conditions.
+Morning: You start early — often 7-8 AM — to take advantage of stable morning snow conditions.
 You apply skins to your skis, put your bindings in walk mode, and begin ascending.
 The pace is slow and steady, somewhere between walking and hiking.
 You will be warm within 10 minutes and may need to remove a layer.
+A moisture-wicking base layer is essential here — merino or synthetic, it must pull sweat off your skin on the climb without leaving you cold at the transition.
+Our 2026 picks for the best base layers for hiking and ski touring cover the top options across cold-output and high-output conditions.

 Late morning/early afternoon: You reach the summit or your turnaround point.
-The transition takes 10-15 minutes: remove skins, fold them into your pack, lock your bindings, put on an extra layer (you cool down quickly when you stop moving), and assess the descent.
+The transition takes 10-15 minutes: remove skins, fold them into your pack, lock your bindings, put on an extra layer (you cool down quickly when you stop), and assess the descent.

-The descent: This is the moment.
-Untracked powder, no one else in sight, and a mountain that you climbed with your own legs.
+The descent: Untracked powder, no one else in sight, a mountain you climbed with your own legs.
 The first turn is always the best.
 The snow sprays over your shins.
 The mountain falls away below you.
 You make turn after turn down the mountain, and every one of them was earned.

 Back at the car: Tired, happy, and already planning your next tour.
 This is the addiction of ski touring.